 Thanks Zeek, feels good coming from a Vet like you.

-quick question for those on TRT, ever had trouble sleeping after being on TRT for a while? or do you need to sleep 9 hours to feel refreshed? it shouldn't be that way..........
+quick question for those on testosterone replacement therapy (TRT), ever had trouble sleeping after being on testosterone replacement therapy (TRT) for a while? or do you need to sleep 9 hours to feel refreshed? it shouldn't be that way..........

-i am def interested in the peptides, as they are cheaper, and my cholesterol went thru the roof when on hrt. it was 309 least time i had it checked, and my diet is better now than it was a while back, but if extra test is a major contributor to my cholesterol, then
+i am def interested in the peptides, as they are cheaper, and my cholesterol went thru the roof when on Hormone Replacement Therapy (HRT). it was 309 least time i had it checked, and my diet is better now than it was a while back, but if extra test is a major contributor to my cholesterol, then

 will peptides help me along with a solid diet, in the aspect of better cholesterol?